Bowel Cancer Screening

 Watch Professor Brian Saunders, Director of Bowel Cancer Screening, give a brief overview of bowel cancer screening services at St Mark's Hospital.

-Dr Siwan Thomas-Gibson, Deputy Director for Bowel Cancer Screening, talks about the benefits of screening and a new, simpler home-test kit called 'FIT' - Faecal Immunochemical Test.
+Professor Siwan Thomas-Gibson, Deputy Director for Bowel Cancer Screening, talks about the benefits of screening and a new, simpler home-test kit called 'FIT' - Faecal Immunochemical Test.

 Screening services provided by the Bowel Cancer Screening Centre include: